 - You may experience side-effects such as sore throat, feeling sick, muscle pains and shivering.

 - Rare complications include acid getting into your lungs, serious allergic reactions and being awake during the procedure.

 What happens during a C-section?

 Planning and preparation

 If your caesarean section is planned then you will know the date and time of your surgery in advance, and will turn up to the obstetric unit 'on the day'.
 Usually you will have been asked not to eat or drink for a period beforehand.
 You will normally speak with the surgeon and anaesthetist before you go into theatre.

 If your caesarean section is an emergency then the same plans will need to be made more quickly.
 You will be given medications to settle your stomach as, unlike someone planning a caesarean, you may not have an empty stomach.
 Blood will be taken and cross-matched, in case you need a transfusion.

 - If you have an epidural the anaesthetist will top it up so that you can feel no pain.
 If you don't have an epidural the anaesthetist will discuss with you how you want to have your caesarean section.
-If there is time, you will be able to choose an epidural or a spinal anaesthetic (these are described in the leaflet on pain relief in labour).
+If there is time, you will be able to choose an epidural or a spinal anaesthetic.
 If things are too urgent you may need to have a general anaesthetic.